Heterozygote advantage: MHC heterozygosity and human scent preferences

 Multiple studies have shown, in double-blind experiments, females prefer the scent of males who are heterozygous at all three MHC loci.
 The reasons proposed for these findings are speculative; however, it has been argued that heterozygosity at MHC loci results in more alleles to fight against a wider variety of diseases, possibly increasing survival rates against a wider range of infectious diseases.
 The latter claim has been tested in an experiment, which showed outbreeding mice to exhibit MHC heterozygosity enhanced their health and survival rates against multiple-strain infections.

 BAFF and autoimmune disease

 B-cell activating factor (BAFF) is a cytokine encoded by the TNFSF13B gene.
 A variant of the gene containing a deletion (GCTGT—>A) renders a shorter mRNA transcript that escapes degradation by microRNA, thus increasing expression of BAFF, which consequently up-regulates the humoral immune response.
 This variant is associated with systemic lupus erythematosus and multiple sclerosis, but heterozygote carriers of the variant have decreased susceptibility to malaria infection.

 Cardiometabolic disease

 Variants of the kinase-related MAP3K5 are associated with lifespan.
-In a study among Japansese-Americans, homozygous individuals have a longer lifespan than heterozygous individuals, indicating a homozygote advantage.
+In a study among Japanese-Americans, homozygous individuals have a longer lifespan than heterozygous individuals, indicating a homozygote advantage.